letsgolob3/Udacity-Capstone/README.md

 model performance.
 A possible next step would be to use over-sampling techniques with the SMOTE package for underreprented categories (fear, love, and surprise).

-# Data Exploration Summary
+# Data Exploration
-For detailed analysis, go to the eda.ipynp file.
+For detailed exploratory data analysis and visualizations, go to the eda.ipynp file.

-# Implementation challenges
+# Implementation

+## SVM classifier
+It is widely recommended to use Support Vector Machine (SVM) classifiers for text categorization.
+SVMs have the potential for large feature spaces, which is the case often for text and for this project after performing the TFIDFVectorizer.
+Working with text data often requires the use of sparse matrices, and SVMs are well suited for this.
+[Text Categorization with SVMs Source](https://www.cs.cornell.edu/people/tj/publications/joachims_98a.pdf).
-## Module imports
+## Challenges with module imports
 When running the application and importing functions from the emotions_model.py file, the entire emotions_model.py file was run at the time of import.
 After some [research](https://www.pythonmorsels.com/importing-module-runs-code/), I had discovered that python runs all the code in a module when it is imported, which is known as an import side effect.
 To prevent this, I needed to define only functions or other objects within the emotions_model.py file.
 Therefore, I restructured the file to have everything run from a main function which called other functions.